Amrit1604/KeyVora/README.md

-# CodedPad Pro
+# KeyVora

-CodedPad Pro is an enhanced version of the classic CodedPad, designed with a professional hacker-themed UI and advanced functionalities.
-This application allows users to create, edit, and manage encrypted notes (pads) securely.
+KeyVora is a modern, secure, encrypted note-taking platform with a hacker-themed UI and advanced functionality.
+Users can create, edit, and manage encrypted pads securely with client‑side encryption and zero‑knowledge design principles.

 ## Features